boyney123/garie/README.md

 * Setup everything with one command.
 * Out the box dashboards.
 * View performance data over time.
-* Integrated with Lighthouse, Page-speed-insights & Web page test.
+* Integrated with Lighthouse, Page-speed-insights

 ## Overview of Garie